mjbright/tf-scenarios/Terraform-Intro-Modules/3.ControlStructures/b.docker.ternary/README.md

 Description:

+Use cases:
+- conditionally set an attribute
+- conditionally set a count attribute, thus determining how many, if any, resources to create

 It demonstrates
 - Use of ternary operator to conditionally set an attribute in a resource
 - Use of ternary operator to conditionally set the count value for a set of resources